 Many of us experience difficulties at one time or another during our lives.
 You may be feeling stressed, anxious, depressed or have relationship/family issues, or there has been a significant life event such as a bereavement, illness or redundancy.
 Or perhaps you just have a general sense of feeling low, lonely or isolated and don't understand why.
 Seeking help is a positive step.

-I am an integrative practitioner which means that I use a number of different theories and approaches when I'm counselling including psychodynamic and humanistic therapy.
+I am an integrative practitioner which means that I use a number of different theories and approaches when I'm counselling, including psychodynamic and humanistic therapy.
 I adapt my approach to suit the needs of the individual client - because every person is unique.
 However, I believe that if you feel listened to, that I empathise with you and that you can trust me, you will feel more able to talk about your most private worries and concerns without fear of being judged.
 Exploring difficult thoughts, feelings and issues can help you to understand why you feel the way that you do and to work out, in a safe and supportive environment, what you can do to feel better.

 Before qualifying as a counsellor I worked for many years in business management in the corporate sector.
 Since qualifying I have gained several years experience working as a Counselling Service Manager and Clinical Supervisor alongside my private practice.
 I also have experience of delivering workshops.